 The Guide Welcome!
 Here you will find the science-based guidance for raising happy, healthy children, from toddlers to teenagers in today’s digital environment.
 Built on a bedrock of research, our Family Digital Wellness Guide will give you a quick overview of your child’s stage of development and how it relates to the media they use.
-You can explore the Guide through the interactive webpages above or download the Guide separately in English (o en Español) and read at your convenience.
+You can explore the Guide through the interactive webpages above or download the Guide separately and read at your convenience.
+Translations are also available:

 - Learn how to talk to children about the COVID-19 pandemic

 - Visit our clinic CIMAID if you are a parent concerned about your child’s media use

 - Ask a question about media use and your child at our partner site Mediatrics

 - Get your own prescription for play to help your child learn and grow

 - Read all about children and media on our page for parents

 - Read our detailed guide on family digital wellness and returning to school in 2020

 The Family Digital Wellness Guide is just what parents are looking for as they navigate using technology to help their kids during the Covid-19 pandemic.
 It offers sound, thoughtful tips and science-backed guidance for parents with kids of all ages.